iic-jku/ihp-sg13g2-ams-chip-template/README.md

 ### Build Analog Macros

-Each analog macro has its own `klayout-verify` and `magic-verify` targets that runs LVS, DRC, and PEX for the top level cell.
+Each analog macro has its own `klayout-verify` and `magic-verify` targets that run LVS, DRC, and PEX for the top-level cell.

 To build the inverter macro: